 Solution:

-If the pair of linear equations is consistent then they have unique or infinitely many solutions.
+If the pair of linear equations is consistent, then they have unique or infinitely many Solutions.

-In unique solution,
+In unique solution, $\frac{a_{1}}{a_{2}}\neq \frac{b_{1}}{b_{2}}$

 Lines are intersecting

-In infinitely many solution,
+In infinitely many solutions,

 Lines are coincident